 The land of clogs, tulips, and windmills — the Netherlands — is home to some of the most beautiful sights in the world, including the Windmills of Kinderdijk, De Hoge Veluwe National Park and its lovely acres of woods, and the idyllic village of Ijsselmeer.
-But among all the places to see in the country, the Keukenhof steals the most hearts.
+But the Keukenhof steals the most hearts among all the places to see in the country.
 Why?
-It is the largest flower garden in the world, a paradise full of vibrant colors.
+It is the most extensive flower garden in the world, a paradise full of vibrant colors.

 Keukenhof: An introduction